ibm-build-lab/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION-ACTION.md

 ### Step 4: Create and Train an Action Detection Model in Maximo Visual Inspection

-Now that you have a workable dataset of videos, as the Asset Analyst, it’s time to train an action detection model in MVI using these labelled videos.
+Now that you have a workable dataset of videos, as the Asset Analyst, it’s time to train an action detection model in MVI using these labeled videos.
 Training is the process of fitting a model to the input data such that it can be used to make predictions on data it hasn’t seen before in the future.

 Now it’s time to start the training process of your action detection model using MVI’s power of AI and ease of use.